sinabakhshandeh/vcf-maker/README.md

-# .vcf Builder
+# .vcf Maker
-make a .vcf from dataframes
+make a .vcf from Pandas dataframe.